Vishwanathms/aws-saa-c03-scenarios/Scenario-1/readme.md

 ```

 Replace `your_ec2_instance_ip_here` with the IP address of your EC2 instance that's hosting the backend server, and `your_redis_instance_ip_here` with the IP address of your EC2 instance that has redis.

+### Test it from the frontend hosted on port 80 of your first EC2 instance.

 ### Conclusion:
 You should now have a basic understanding of how to set up a Redis-backed counter using Flask and Python.
 This is a simple example, but it can be expanded upon to build more complex applications.